Households and Domesticity in the Ancient World

 - What is household archaeology?

-Households and families were at the heart of social organisation in the ancient Greek and Roman worlds and are fundamental building blocks for reconstructing past cultural lives.
+Households and families were at the heart of social organisation in the ancient Greco-Roman world and are fundamental building blocks for reconstructing past cultural lives.
 In this module we will explore the realms of domestic life and how households functioned in classical antiquity through texts, material objects, and the use of space.
-The time period we will cover is from Bronze Age Greece to the Late Antique Period.
+The time period we will cover is from the Roman Republic to the Late Roman Period.

-We will consider topics such as gender (including masculinity and femininity), status, family organisation, household economies, household maintenance, childhood, food and cooking, sex and sexuality, and the political roles of households and family networks - all within wider theoretical frameworks of the history of the family and household archaeology.
+We will consider topics such as gender, status, family organisation, household economies, household maintenance, childhood, food and cooking, and the political roles of households and family networks - all within wider theoretical frameworks of the history of the family and household archaeology.

-- Anthropological and New Archaeological perspectives of households and the history of the family
+- Anthropological and Archaeological perspectives of households and the history of the family

 - Roman houses and households in literature and epigraphy